Get

 Research shows that one type of flea that is most problematic for pet owners, the cat flea (Ctenocephalides felis)2 can be killed by components of lemon juice, but that doesn’t mean you should use it on your kitty.
 We strongly urge you not to use any product with this ingredient on your cat, even if it does wipe out these pests.
 Learn why in this article.

-The reason lemon juice works, and you may see other blog posts touting its effectiveness, is an ingredient called limonene.
+The reason it works, and you may see other blog posts touting the effectiveness of lemon juice killing fleas on cats, is an ingredient called limonene.
 This chemical gives lemons their pleasant taste and smell and is a major component of the oil in the fruit’s peel.
 Unfortunately, it’s also toxic to cats, dogs, horses, and fish.
 It’s not an approved pesticide, either.

 Limonene is a skin irritant for all the above, including humans.
 Just think of how getting lemon juice in a fresh cut feels.
 Now imagine your cat with irritated skin from fleas and scratching.
 You get the picture.